 are-you-a-pirate-01I bought it, I can share it

-If you bought a box of chocolate and decided to share it with colleagues, you can absolutely do it because that box only includes 20 chocolates and once they are eaten, that is it; you have to buy your next box.
+If you bought a box of chocolate and decided to share it with colleagues, you can absolutely do it.
+That box only includes 20 chocolates and once they are eaten, that is it; you have to buy your next box.
 However, in the digital world, once you purchase something, you "can" technically share it yet, you would still retain it on your computer.
 If you sent a photo to Aunt Lucy through an email, you still have it, so in fact, you duplicated it.

 Even though you have the technical ability to duplicate, copy and share digital goods like music, movies, programs and games, it is illegal.
 Period.